lukaszgawr/cks/02_System_hardening/15_seccomp.md

 ## Allow all syscalls
 ![](../images/15_seccomp_8.png)
-Unconfined allows all, but setting date still doesn't work because of other security mechanisms.
+Unconfined allows all, but setting date still doesn't work because of other security mechanisms ([Capabilities](17_linux_capabilities.md)).

 ## Seccomp in kubernetes
 Kubernetes unlike docker does not implement seccomp by default (it's set to unconfined):